aukkawut/aukkawut.github.io/index.md

 College url (Recursive beware!): [users.wpi.edu/~aammartayakun](https://users.wpi.edu/~aammartayakun)

 Email: aammartayakun (at) wpi (dot) edu [For academic work only], ammartayakun_a (at) silpakorn (dot) edu [Expect the response to be slower for this email]

+## Availability

+As of Spring 2024 (January to May), my schedule does not permit me to participate in any meeting (including new group project if not already arranged).
+I appreciate your understanding in this matter.
+Should you need to discuss urgent or important issues, please feel free to reach out to me via email.
+I will make every effort to accommodate a meeting, if possible, within my existing commitments.
+Please note that while I endeavor to respond promptly, there may be some delay due to my current workload.